-Students Lack foundation in Math Skills.
-Students are not on track when they come to our Rationale programs; if they are, we must maintain their progress.
+Students Lack foundation in Reading Skills.
+Students are not on track when they come to our programs; if they are, we must maintain their progress.

-State the

-measurable Measure outcomes

-school plans to
+State the measurable outcome the school plans to achieve

-outcome the Students in our program for more than 20 days will be on track to complete course with 70% proficiency.
+Students in our program for more than 20 days will be on track to complete course with 70% proficiency.
 Weekly progress monitoring, course completions/quarterly grades, on target with target date in Edgenuity.